Destinations Greece The Cyclades Mykonos

 Rate range€320–650/night

-Best forCouples · adults-only travellers · alternative to Cavo Tagoo at half the price
+Best forCouples · design-led travellers · alternative to Cavo Tagoo at a fraction of the rate

 Walk toChora 8 min coast path · Cavo Tagoo 3